leiferlab/liu-closed-loop-code/README.md

  - HDF5 v1.8.18+ (latest v1.8 but not v1.10)
  - h5labview

-To run the real-time LabVIEW code, open the LabVIEW project at \LabviewVIs\ProjectAPI.lvproj Associated hardware in the correct configuration is required for proper functionality.
+To run the real-time LabVIEW code, open the LabVIEW project at \LabviewVIs\ProjectAPI.lvproj and then select the appropriate experimental protocol vi.
+For example, the head/tail stimulation is done with RunHeadandTailRailswithDelays.vi.

+Associated hardware in the correct configuration is required for the LabVIEW code to run properlly.

 # Post Processing